 In Situ Simulation (ISS)Every ISS exercise has clearly defined learning objectives that achieve individual, team, unit level and/or organisational competencies Local processes and procedures are carefully reviewed to deliver ISS activity authentically Faculty delivering the ISS activity are proficient in SBE and have the required expertise on a given Topic.

 ResourcesA variety of simulation based modalities, including simulated patients, is incorporated into simulation based programmes to create appropriate realism of the learning environment and achieve the objectives of the session being taught The facility has a clear strategic plan which addresses wider organisational and stakeholders’ Needs A designated individual oversees the strategic delivery of SBE programmes and ensures that appropriate maintenance of simulation equipment is undertaken

 Management, Leadership & Development"A designated lead (Dr Manisha Shah) with organisational influence and accountability manages the simulation activity There is a clear vision and mission statement to demonstrate aims and objectives of the facility There is a clear alignment to the wider organisational and stakeholders’ needs, Acting as a quality and risk management resource for organisations to help achieve the goals

 IMT Curriculum - June 2019

-The Joint Royal Colleges of Physicians Training Board has produced a Rough Guide to Internal Medicine Training (left), featuring guidance for training programme directors, supervisors and trainees.
+The Joint Royal Colleges of Physicians Training Board has produced a Rough Guide to Internal Medicine Training (left), featuring guidance for training programme directors, supervisors and postgraduate doctors.
 It also includes the IMT Stage 1 ARCP Decision Aid.